-B. Academic Integrity
+A. Academic Integrity

-It is the responsibility of the Senate to ensure the integrity of all academic programs affected by disruptions.
-No dilution of the work or standards normally expected of students should be permitted and as little diminution as possible is to be expected in the instructional support which students would anticipate.
-Adjustments in the specifics of work requirements, in grading for different portions of the work, and in the mode of instruction are permissible, however, within these constraints.
+In the event of a disruption, the primary obligation of Senate is to ensure the academic integrity of all programs.
+No dilution of standards normally expected of students should be permitted and there should be as little diminution as possible in the instructional or supervisory support given to students.